Learning Vertex Representations for Bipartite Networks: Related Work

 \subsection{Network Representation Learning}

 Our work is related to the neural network-based NRL methods.
 We first review them from the perspective of network types.

 The pioneer work DeepWalk~\cite{DBLP:conf/kdd/PerozziAS14} and Node2vec~\cite{DBLP:conf/kdd/GroverL16} extend the idea of Skip-gram~\cite{DBLP:conf/nips/MikolovSCCD13} to model homogeneous network, which is convert to a corpus of vertex sequences by performing truncated random walks.
 However, they may not be effective to preserve both explicit and implicit relations of the network.
 There are some follow-up works exploiting both 1st-order and 2nd-order proximities between vertices to embed homogeneous networks.
-Specifically, LINE~\cite{DBLP:conf/www/TangQWZYM15} learns two separated embeddings for 1st-order and 2nd-order relations; SDNE~\cite{DBLP:conf/kdd/WangC016} and DVNE~\cite{DBLP:conf/kdd/ZhuCW018} incorporates both 1st-order and 2nd-order proximities to preserve the network structure; GraRep~\cite{DBLP:conf/cikm/CaoLX15} and AROPE~\cite{DBLP:conf/kdd/ZhangCWPY018} further extends the method to capture higher-order proximities.
+Specifically, LINE~\cite{DBLP:conf/www/TangQWZYM15} learns two separated embeddings for 1st-order and 2nd-order relations; SDNE~\cite{DBLP:conf/kdd/WangC016} and DVNE~\cite{DBLP:conf/kdd/ZhuCW018} incorporates both 1st-order and 2nd-order proximities to preserve the network structure; GraRep~\cite{DBLP:conf/cikm/CaoLX15}, AROPE~\cite{DBLP:conf/kdd/ZhangCWPY018} and NEU~\cite{DBLP:conf/ijcai/YangSLT17} further extends the method to capture higher-order proximities, where NEU efficiently approximate the high-order proximities to learn network representation.
 Besides capturing high-order proximities, there are several proposals to incorporate side information into vertex embedding learning, such as vertex labels~\cite{DBLP:conf/nips/xiaoJH17,DBLP:conf/cikm/LiDHTCL17}, community information~\cite{DBLP:conf/cikm/ChenZH16}, textual content~\cite{Wang:2017:SIGIR}, user profiles~\cite{DBLP:journals/corr/LiaoHZC17}, location information~\cite{DBLP:conf/cikm/XieYWXCW16}, among others.
-However, these methods might be suboptimal for learning vertex representations for a bipartite network by ignoring the vertex type information.
+However, since these methods design for homogeneous networks, they might be suboptimal for learning vertex representations for a bipartite network by ignoring the vertex type information.
 In addition, the ``corpus'' generated by the truncated random walks may not capture the characteristics of the network structure, such as the power-law distribution of vertex degrees.